charvi-rajput/musicapi-sdk-docs/docs/index.md

 Initialize the SDK with your API key to start accessing TunePlay features.

 ## Authentication
-Authenticate users via Basic Authorization to access personal libraries, playlists, and more.
+Authenticate users via Basic Authorization to access personal playlists, and more.

 ## Usage Examples
 Perform keyword-based searches to find music tracks & fetch, manage and display user-created or saved playlists.